cv007/Avr01_EEprom/README.md

 ````

-#### The header file is named as to not conflict with the existing header.h file, so can put this header01.h file in the same location.
+#### The header file is named as to not conflict with the existing header.h file, so you can put this header01.h file in the same location.

-#### The eeprom function is inline, and the EEWRITE macro attempts to be an all-in-one macro to make the single function work.
+#### The eeprom function is designed to handle all possibilities from a single byte on up, and the EEWRITE macro attempts to be an all-in-one macro to make the single function work.
 The eememcpy function can also be used directly if wanted.

 #### Example-